Merovex/hugo-merovex.com/content/about.md

 Accessibility features included on the site are:

 * Skip links, ARIA landmarks and headings are defined to aid in page navigation.
-* Alternative text details for appropriate images and other non-text elements.
+* Alternative text details for non-decorative images and other non-text elements.
 * Structural markup is used appropriately to indicate headings, paragraphs and lists to aid in page comprehension and navigation.
 * Form labels are programmatically associated with form fields.
 * Data cells are associated in a data table with their headers.